 Start Scuba Diving: A Beginner’s Complete Guide

-Image credit: Photo by Lucas Davies on Unsplash
+Image credit: Photo by Jesse van Vliet on Unsplash

 Scuba diving is one of the most exciting ways to explore the underwater world.
 If you’re wondering how to start scuba diving, what certification you need, or whether it’s safe, this guide walks you through everything step by step.